Skip to main content

 1 mentions Positive Neutral Negative

-The game is praised for its engaging optimization mechanics, allowing players to strategically arrange buildings for maximum profitability based on their interactions and the surrounding terrain, contributing to a relaxing gameplay experience.
+The game is praised for its focus on space optimization, allowing players to strategically build profitable structures that interact effectively with one another and the terrain, contributing to a relaxing gameplay experience.

 • “Very relaxing game based on the optimization of space in order to build the most profitable buildings according to their interactions with each other and the terrain.”